Brunette Bombshell Lyna Perez Wears Bejeweled Pasties In Celebration Of Her 27th Birthday

 “True artwork astonishing how someone can produce a figure of such fascinating beauty such as you,” wrote one follower, adding a string of heart-eye emoji to the comment.

 Fortunately for fans, Lyna has a tendency to post provocative photos of herself, such as this one, on Instagram.
 Last week, the stunner showed off her amazing assets by wearing barely-there bikini bottoms.
-The post has been liked over 140,000 times, since its upload.
+The post has been liked over 140,000 times since its upload.